MattCruikshank/book-recommendations/README.md

 ## Sci-Fi

-* "The Martian" by Andy Weir
+* "The Martian" by Andy Weir (sooo much better than the movie)
 * "Daemon" and "Freedom" by Daniel Suarez - a techno-thriller series about a computer virus that takes over the world
 * "Empire from the Ashes" by David Webber
 * "A Fire Upon the Deep" by Vernor Vinge - DO NOT READY ANY DESCRIPTION OF THIS BOOK